Archive-42/blog-2.0-vanilla-html/temp/bgoonz-blog.netlify.app/docs/python/python-ds.md

     except ZeroDivisionError:
         pass

-- The `pass` method won't allow you to bypass every single error so you can chain an exception series like so:
+-   The `pass` method won’t allow you to bypass every single error so you can chain an exception series like so:

 <!-- -->